-Heritage Park, a collection of historic Great Plains buildings dating from the late 19th to early 20th century, and its facilities will be open for visitation and tours each Sunday from 2-4 p.m., from June 10 through Aug.
-26. For tour information, call 605.274.4007.
+Heritage Park is a collection of historic Great Plains buildings dating from the late 19th to early 20th century.
+Its facilities will be open for visitation and tours each Sunday from 2-4 p.m., from June 2 through Aug.
+25. For tour information, call 605.274.4007.

 About Heritage Park